-Located in the thriving gateway city of Easton, Pennsylvania, within walking distance of Silk, Lafayette College, and the downtown area, the Karl Stirner Arts Trail follows the historic and bucolic Bushkill Creek for 1.75 miles.
+Located in the thriving gateway city of Easton, Pennsylvania, within walking distance of the Simon Silk Mill, Lafayette College, and the downtown area, the Karl Stirner Arts Trail follows the historic and bucolic Bushkill Creek for 2.4 miles.

 Through the placement of artwork in a transcendent natural setting, the Arts Trail seeks to stir the public imagination and sense of possibility.
 The trail is named for Easton sculptor Karl Stirner, who spent 25 years as a mentor and unofficial real estate agent, ushering aspiring artists to Easton.

 The Karl Stirner Arts Trail is dedicated to advancing civic dialogue and infusing the community with creative capital, so as to bolster economic revitalization and foster civic and cultural pride.